 - Heat a skillet with 3 tablespoons of canola oil over medium heat.

-- Use a medium sized ladle to pour the plantain batter into the skillet.
+- Use a medium-sized ladle to pour the plantain batter into the skillet.

 - Fry each side for about 5 minutes or until golden brown.